Choosing from the best dog treadmills

 - As a general rule of thumb, if your dog is healthy and they’re active, start them off with a 5 to 10 minute walk and gradually increase it day on day.
 You’ll want your dog panting at least once per day to ensure they’re getting the exercise they need.

-How will I know when my dog is tired and had enough on the treadmill?
+How will I know when my dog is tired on the treadmill?

 As long as you pay close attention to your dog, you will be able seen when they’re tired and need a break.
 If they begin to pant or are reluctant to continue, it’s best to give your dog a short break.